UniStuttgart-VISUS/ParaView-Plugins/plugins/data/modules/sample_points_to_grid/Readme.md

-# Resample rotating grid
+# Sample points to grid

-Given the angle of rotation around the z-axis, the grid is resampled as if it did not rotate.
+Using nearest neighbor interpolation, sample points to grid nodes.

 ## Input